rydawnshootingstar/graphQLOL/README.md

 -   database agnostic.
 Doesn't matter what kinda db you use, if it's sql or nosql or what.
 -   self-documenting via a schema.
 Nobody has to manually keep track of what comes back from which query.

 The API paradigms are query, streaming, web, flat file, RPC.
-There is no "best" solution,
+There is no "best" solution that fits all scenarios.
+GraphQL APIs can however replace a lot of REST-hopeful APIs out there that don't quite follow the architecture or don't need to be highly scalable, long-lasting, or otherwise complex enough to take advantage of the caching abilities that REST setups have.

 ## Why